-Singapore stock prediction (SGX): the honest numbers and why it's hard
+Singapore stock prediction (SGX): the honest numbers and why it lands near a coin flip

-I run Trading Agent, and I publish every prediction my model makes β including the weaker ones β at /predictions.
+I run Trading Agent, and I publish every prediction my model makes β including the weak ones β at /predictions.
 Most of the time, founders writing about their own product cherry-pick the markets where they look good.
 This is not one of those articles.
-Singapore is one of the markets where my model shows the most room to grow, and I think the honest version of that story is more useful than a sales pitch.
-The Singapore sample is still early and growing, and the model retrains as more predictions verify β so I expect the honest number here to firm up over time.
+Singapore is one of the markets where my model lands right around a coin flip, and I think the honest version of that story is more useful than a sales pitch.

 The number, plainly

-The interesting question isn't whether it lags β the verified record shows that.
+The interesting question isn't whether it's near a coin flip β two thousand-plus verified predictions show that it is.
 The interesting question is why.
 And the answer is almost entirely about market structure.

-Why a momentum model has a harder time in Singapore
+Why a momentum model lands near even in Singapore

 My model, like most machine-learning systems applied to equities, is fundamentally a pattern-and-momentum engine.
 It looks for trends, continuation, and the statistical fingerprints of price moving in a direction and keeping moving.
 That approach works best in markets full of momentum-driven single stocks with deep domestic retail participation.
 Singapore is close to the opposite of that.

-Flow is institutional and regional-hub driven.
+Turnover and momentum are lower.
 Singapore functions as a regional financial hub, and a lot of the order flow is institutional and cross-border rather than domestic-retail momentum chasing.
 Retail momentum is noisy, but it's trending noise β it's the kind of behaviour a model can latch onto.
 Institutional, hub-driven flow tends to be more measured and less directionally persistent at the single-stock level.
-There's simply less of the herd behaviour my model is built to detect.
+Lower turnover means fewer of the clean, repeated directional moves my model is built to detect.

 Many names are dual-listed or run offshore operations.
 A meaningful chunk of SGX-listed companies are dual-listed or have substantial offshore operations, so their prices react to regional and global macro forces more than to anything happening locally on the chart.
 When a stock's next move is dictated by a Fed decision, a China property headline, or a shift in regional rates, the local technical pattern my model reads becomes close to noise.
 The signal it thinks it sees is being overwritten by exogenous macro it can't observe.